PiggyMouth/MPC-CBF_for_ADS/README.md

 To run the simulation codes, please download [Scenario runner](https://github.com/carla-simulator/scenario_runner) provided by Carla.

 The autonomous agents are based on KeyingLucyWang's repository [Safe_Reconfiguration_Scenarios](https://github.com/KeyingLucyWang/Safe_Reconfiguration_Scenarios).
 The least required files are `test_config.txt`, and files in the "navigation folder".

+The scenario that is tested and validated is: `FollowLeadingVehicle_5`.